joe-jordan/pyvoro/README.md

 *NEW:* 2D support has been added - see below for an example!

+*Coming soon:* I will be adding both radical tessellations (weighted by point radii) and support for periodic boundary conditions in the near future.
+Voro++ supports both of these functions, I'll just be adding access to them from the python interface.

 returning an array of voronoi cells in the form:

 ```python